jtawil777/BlazorGraphApiAzureSignalrServiceExample/README.md

 Blazor Server App with Azure AD Authentication, Azure SignalR Service, that calls the Microsoft Graph API on-behalf of the signed-in user.

+** This code does not work and should not be used in production.
+Created to demonstrate a bug. **

 Sample project put together for bug: https://github.com/AzureAD/microsoft-identity-web/issues/573

 This code uses [Microsoft.Indentity.Web](https://github.com/AzureAD/microsoft-identity-web)